-A - an FRR address is to be added to the stack.

-R - the FRR address last added to the stack is to be replaced by another FRR address.

-D - the FRR address last added to the stack is to be deleted.

-P - all entries in the stack are to be purged.
+- A an FRR address is to be added to the stack. - R the FRR address last added to the stack is to be replaced by another FRR address. - D the FRR address last added to the stack is to be deleted. - P all entries in the stack are to be purged.

 FRRAD specifies the address of a fullword containing the FRR address that is to be added or replaced.
 The parameter specifies the FRR address in a register or specifies the address of a storage location containing the FRR address.
+If a register is specified for FRRAD it must be different than those specified for the WRKREGS keyword.